Skip to main content

 Check-in Options

-Option 1: Pre-race dinner - teams may check-in at the prerace dinner on Thursday night from 4:30pm - 8:00pm (dinner served from 5:00pm - 8:00pm).
+Option 1 (TBD): Pre-race dinner - teams may check-in at the prerace dinner on Thursday night from 4:30pm - 8:00pm (dinner served from 5:00pm - 8:00pm).
 Teams that pick-up their packets on Thursday, must also check-in at the start line a minimum of 15 minutes prior to their start time.
 CLICK HERE to link to the pre-race dinner reservations page.
-The pre-BRR dinner was NOT held in 2023.
-We are working on plans to bring the dinner back in 2024.

 Option 2: Start line - teams may check-in at the starter's tent on Friday a minimum of 30 minutes prior to their scheduled start time.